 As Louise Brown, the world’s first “test tube” baby, turns 40, this month, we’re reminded of the joy IVF can bring to millions of people worldwide.
 However, what is often forgotten is that IVF fails.
 Fact.
 It’s an incredibly sad truth and one which not everyone is aware of, initially, including me.
 There’s a huge … More IVF Fails.
 Fact.

 I was recently asked how on earth I kept hope during our infertility and round after round of “treatments”.
 And, if the truth be told, I didn’t.
 I simply couldn’t.
 In the beginning there was hope, why wouldn’t there be?
 Those of you who have followed my blog regularly will know that it took me … More A hope in hell

 Article first published in the Huff Post UK On November 10th 1977, Patrick Steptoe and Robert Edwards performed a procedure which was to result in the world’s first IVF baby.
-Almost nine months later Louise Brown was born and since then more than five million babies have entered this world after being conceived with the help of medical intervention.
-Happy 40th birthday In … More Happy IVF-ing Birthday!
+Almost nine months later Louise Brown was born and since then more than five million babies have entered this world after being conceived with the … More Happy IVF-ing Birthday!

 I have recently been touched by the various articles and blogs I have seen surrounding miscarriage, bravely written during Baby Loss Awareness Week.
 It’s a subject incredibly close to my heart.
 Like many others, I have experienced loss.
 I have known pain and suffering and grief.
 You see, my son is a multiple round IVF … More A second child?

 For today’s post I thought I’d try something a little bit different!
 A spotlight on: Fertility Network UK.
 As some of you may know I work alongside FNUK as a local volunteer, acting as an additional resource for individuals experiencing infertility.
 I’m there as a listening ear, an advocate, a champion and real person.
 Someone … More A Spotlight On: Fertility Network UK